-With a focus on fine meats and how to cook them, our series “A Cut Above” will guide you to become the ultimate grill master.
+With a focus on fine meats and seafood, and how to cook them, our series “A Cut Above” will guide you to become the ultimate grill master.

 At first glance, wine and barbecue seem like polar opposites.